 Team USA captures record-breaking 11th gold medal at Winter Games

-The U.S. Olympic team captured a record-breaking 11th gold medal at the Milano Cortina Winter Games on Saturday, after Kaila Khun, Connor Curran and Chris Lillis won the mixed team aerials title.
+The U.S. Olympic team captured a record-breaking 11th gold medal at the Milano Cortina Winter Games on Saturday, after Kaila Kuhn, Connor Curran and Chris Lillis won the mixed team aerials title.

 The win lifted the U.S. to 30 medals overall for the Olympics.
 That's second to Norway, which, a day earlier, won its 17th gold medal, setting a Winter Games record.